 2FA on Sharesies is optional and can be turned on and off at any time.
 It’s available to be used when logging in to your Sharesies account.
 If you have 2FA turned on, you’ll need to enter your password and a code from an authenticator app (like Google Authenticator, Authy, or Microsoft Authenticator) every time you log in to Sharesies.

 To set up 2FA, log in to Sharesies and go to Settings > Security.Sharesies via Sharesies’ Share Club NZ Facebook Group

 Unfortunately Sharesies’ implementation isn’t as sophisticated as what I proposed in section 4, but at least it greatly enhances account security for those who turn the feature on.

 It can be argued that your Sharesies account is safe, even without 2FA.
 As long as your password is safe, it’s not possible for an attacker to get into your account to view your information and steal your money.
 And to better protect your account, you can use good password management practices, such as using strong and unique passwords.

 On the other hand, it can be argued that passwords alone aren’t enough protection, especially for accounts containing potentially sensitive information such as Sharesies.
 If you don’t use 2FA, your account is unprotected in the event that your password is compromised.
 Thankfully appears to be good processes around verifying withdrawals, but someone could still wreak havoc by viewing your information or selling off your investments.

-The good news is that all the online discussion and customer pressure has worked, and that Sharesies have committed to bringing 2FA to their platform.
-So remember to opt-in once the functionality goes live!
+The good news is that all the online discussion and customer pressure has worked, and that Sharesies have brought 2FA to their platform.
+So remember to opt-in!

 Keen to start building your investment portfolio with Sharesies?
 Sign up with this link, and you’ll get a bonus $5 in your account to invest!